If you have an acute psoriasis flare-up on your hands or feet, see your doctor ASAP. He'll work with you until you find something that helps.

 Combinations of these often work better than one treatment alone.
 Sometimes doctors suggest alternating or using topical corticosteroids with a type of vitamin D called calcipotriene.
 This medicine should not be used on the face, so be sure to wear gloves when applying to your hands and feet in order to avoid getting it on your face later.

 Your doctor might have you use a corticosteroid under a type of dressing called hydrocolloid occlusion.
 This filmy layer bonds to the cream, helps keep skin moist, and can be worn for several days.
+Wetting your skin, rubbing on a corticosteroid cream and sealing it in with plastic wrap overnight also is helpful.

 Medications That Stop Disease Progress